sanjar-notes/react/home/2_Resources/2_React_the_complete_guide/10_side-effects,_reducers,_contextAPI/110_useEffect_hook.md

 ```
 It has two pieces:
 1. Dependency array - just variables.
 React keeps track of these.
-2. A function that runs *after* every render if any dependencies have changed, including the first render.
+2. A function that runs *after* every render if any dependencies have changed, including the first render (independent of dependency array).
 Side effect code goes into this function.

 ###### Note on dependency array
 1. If dependency = `undefined`, i.e. absent.
 Function will run after every render.